mingyang-tu/HTML2021-final-project/README.md

     .
     ├── Preprocessing.py        # Preprocess the data
     ├── XGB_method.py           # Build the model and make prediction
-    ├── runcode.ipynb           # Example on how to run this code └── README.md
+    ├── runcode.ipynb           # An example of how to run this code └── README.md
     html2021final
     ├── ...